deveth0/esphome-brunnen/README.md

 The resistors `R4` and `R5` are used to split the voltage of the solar panel into a range, that can be measured with an ESP32 gpio pin (max 3.3V).
 By using equally sized resistors, the voltage is cut by half, so this is fine for 6V panels.
 Change the resistors to the following values, when using other panels, also change the multiply factor of the `solar_voltage` sensor in `brunnen.yaml`.

+> [!WARNING]
+> Some solar panels provide a slightly higher voltage than specified (e.g. 14V instead of 12V).
+To prevent any damage on the GPIO pin, use the resistor and multiply value of the next higher rated panel if you are not sure.
+This reduces the accuracy of the measured voltage a bit, but might save your D1.

 | Panel | R4 | R5 | max V @ GPIO | `multiply` |
 | ----- | -- | -- | ------|---------- |